ualberta/Front-End-Environment/readme.md

 You can add any module that has a valid handlebars template with:

-    UAlberta.FrontEnd.Modules.addModule(templateName, data, parentModule, placeholder, options)
+    UAlberta.page.addModule(componentName, data, placeholder, options)

 Where:

-  - `templateName`: The name of the handlebars file without the .hbs extension.
+  - `componentName`: The name of the component's handlebars template file without the .hbs extension.
   - `data`: The data to provide to the template
-  - `parentModule`: A Module object that will contain this module (null if no parent)
   - `placeholder`: A selector string of the element that will contain this module
   - `options`: An object specifying the options for the module

 #### Module Options
 The following options are available for all modules:

+  - `prepend`: If set to true, the module will be prepended to the container instead of appended.
+  - `wrapperClass`: A class name to wrap the module in.
   - `header.heading`: A string containing a heading to place before the module.
   - `header.actions`: A list of buttons the user can interact with to perform actions relating to the module.
   - `footer.text`: A string containing some text to place after the module.
+  - `footer.content`: A string containing HTML to place after the module.

+##### Example
+Here is a JSON object setting all the options for a module:

+    {
+        "prepend": true,
+        "wrapperClass": "frame",
+        "header": {
+            "heading": "Here is the heading for a module", "actions": [
+              {
+                "url": "#",
+                "type": "rss"
+              },
+              {
+                "url": "#",
+                "type": "envelope"
+              }
+            ]
+        },
+        "footer": {
+            "text": "this text will be displayed below the module", "content": "<strong>This HTML will be displayed below the module.</strong>" }
+    }

 #### Properties
 Each module has the following properties available to it:
   - `el`: The jQuery DOM element for the module
   - `parent`: The jquery parent DOM element of the module
+  - `modules`: An array of modules the current module contains

 Below you can find a list of modules that currently exist.